Pictogrammers/Components/src/pg/treeItem/README.md

 # Tree Item

 Tree items are used in the `pg-tree` component.
+See `pg-tree` for documentation.